Sermons

 Scriptures: Galatians 3:28, Romans 1:26-28, Acts 26:17-18, Matthew 5:18

 Five hundred years ago, one Reformation leader, Martin Luther, said of a comparable problem, “The sin underneath all our sins is to trust the lie of the serpent that we cannot trust the love and grace of Christ and must take matters into our own hands.”
 Luther was writing about the Roman Catholic Church losing its way.
 Do we Protestants have a similar problem today?
 Is the schism because some Protestants have trusted in “the lie of the serpent” and taken “matters into our own hands”?
-Is the schism about what the scriptures say versus what some want them to say?
+Is this schism about what the scriptures say versus what some want them to say?
 To answer these questions, I looked at the denomination with which I have spent my eight decades, the United Methodist Church.

 In 1786, John Wesley, the foremost leader in the Methodist movement, said, “I am not afraid that the people called Methodists should ever cease to exist either in Europe or America.
-However, I am afraid lest they should only exist as a dead sect, having the form of religion without the power.
+However, I am afraid that they should only exist as a dead sect, having the form of religion without the power.
 And this undoubtedly will be the case unless they hold fast both [to] the doctrine, spirit, and discipline with which they first set out.”
 In my opinion, John Wesley’s fear is now real; we have abandoned “the doctrine, spirit, and discipline with which they first set out.”
-We are guilty of defection, apostasy.
+We are guilty of defection, and apostasy.

 John and Charles Wesley, both clergy in the Church of England, started a movement within that church based on the idea that being a real Christian rather than a nominal Christian required more than attending church on Sunday.
-Real Christianity required “simple living, ministering to the poor, the infirmed and the incarcerated.”
+Real Christianity required “simple living, ministering to the poor, the infirmed, and the incarcerated.”

 There are several articles posted online by some in the United Methodist Church saying that Galatians 3:28 makes LGBTQ lifestyles okay.
 My findings: In that scripture Paul writes, “There is neither Jew nor Greek, there is neither slave nor free, there is neither male nor female; for you are all one in Christ Jesus.”
-Scholars dispute to what extent the verse actually means to negate all differences between Jews and Greeks, women and men, and so forth.
-However, there is near unanimous agreement that this scripture certainly means that all people have the opportunity to become Christians.
+Scholars dispute to what extent the verse means to negate all differences between Jews and Greeks, women and men, and so forth.
+However, there is near unanimous agreement that this scripture certainly says that all people have the opportunity to become Christians.
 Does Galatians 3:28 also make LGBTQ okay?

 Many respond to this last illustration saying, “You do not understand, sex is a complicated issue.”
 God knows that it is complicated; He invented it.
 Many of us are born with some inherent lust.
 For a parallel example, my youngest brother was an alcoholic.
-He inherited that trait from my father’s side of our family.
+He inherited that trait from my father’s side of the family.
 Does that inherited trait make alcoholism all right?

 Copy Sermon to Clipboard with PRO Download Sermon with PRO